devrard08/DTaylorEnterprises/README.md

 # DTaylorEnterprises

-This project is to fix potential SEO or bugs found on https://www.dtaylorenterprises.com/
+This project is to fix potential bugs or SEO issues found on https://www.dtaylorenterprises.com/

+All data found within the code belongs to its respective owner, https://www.dtaylorenterprises.com

 ## Authors